flock-community/pass-garble/examples/pass-garble-js/README.md

 2. Link with the local npm package
    1. From the root of the project, navigate to the package located in `build/publications/npm/js`
    2. `npm link`
-   3. From the current folder, link using `npm link pass-garble`
+   3. From the current folder, link using `npm link @flock/pass-garble`